 Texts I Wish I'd Received as an Online Student

-Signal Vine employee and online student Rachel Hicks shares her thoughts on how colleges and universities can improve the student experience by engaging online students via text message
+Signal Vine employee and online student Rachel Bishop shares her thoughts on how colleges and universities can improve the student experience by engaging online students via text message

 I’ve been an online learner in some fashion since fifth grade.
 I began with correspondence education and then moved to online learning for high school.
 Once I graduated with my diploma, I took a mix of in-person classes and online classes for college.
 Now, I’m six months (and four days) away from earning my master’s degree completely online.

 Online learning is growing in popularity, which makes sense given what today’s college students are like.
 Almost half of today’s students are nontraditional over the age of 25.
 Many of these students juggle caring for their families, work, and school all at the same time.
 As a result, many students elect to take online classes accessible at any time of day so they can go to school when it’s convenient for them.

 I’ve personally enjoyed online learning.
 Online classes have allowed me to work full-time while earning my master’s degree.

 At the same time, it’s much easier for online students to feel disconnected from their universities.
 The only time many of us hear from our colleges is when we log onto our emails or online learning platforms.
 These methods of communication put a burden on students.
 They have to proactively log in to get connected.